BrandynL/typescript-disciminated-union/README.md

 )
 ```

-By specifying the Treturn of the DiscriminatedUnionProps, you can limit the return type of your implementation
+By specifying the `TReturn` of the `DiscriminatedUnionProps`, you can limit the return type of your implementation.

-- This implementation requires each union's config to return a promise
+Consider the following implementation which requires each union's config to return a promise:

 ```typescript
 export const DiscriminatedUnionHandler = <